yvoinov/zabbix-templates-hardware-monitoring/README.md

 ```
 and restart agent.

+Note: Disk names may vary depending on multipathing, disk connections on the server, etc.

 ## Using template Windows hardware by Zabbix agent

 On client must be installed LibreHardwareMonitor and added to run on windows startup.